If you roam the desert southwest, you invariably come upon various forms of petroglyphs, pictographs, or other etchings.

 Perhaps not far different from a similar sign in our time.

-There are other potential meanings that people from the cultural traditions also state, such as clan membership, signs of travel and history, water, crops, conflict, etc.
+Other potential meanings that people from the cultural traditions also state include such possibilities such as clan membership, signs of travel and history, water, crops, conflict, etc.

 But the story behind the images and possibly why the people created them echoes through the ages.